 Daniel: I’ve heard it [00:03:00] described as income insurance as well.
 I think it’s a good explanation of it.
 I want to get into the differences of the types of disabilities.
 At least, the way I think of it is you got the group coverages, you got individual coverages, and you got another kind of group, we would say just association coverages, maybe.
 That kind of a good overview, so if you’ll give us just kind of a rundown on what each is.

 Larry: Sure.
-What we find is that the very basics—residents and fellows aside—for individual disability insurance purposes, we literally ignore their employer-provided and even employee paid-for group long-term disability insurance.
+What we find is that the very basics—residents and fellows aside—for individual physician disability insurance purposes, we literally ignore their employer-provided and even employee paid-for group long-term disability insurance.
 Group long-term disability insurance is good.
 It certainly has some positive attributes associated with it.

 What you might find that might fall short is if you’re an attending physician and you’re getting paid based on productivity, incentives, or bonuses.
 [00:04:00] That might not be covered under that plan.
 You might find that if you’ve got shift differentials, if you’re an emergency medicine physician, that might not be covered.